Skip to content ↓

 Disciplinary knowledge is creatively thinking of possibilities, making comparisons, questioning and critiquing, reaching judgements, addressing challenges and reflecting on the impact of works of Art and Design produced independently, collectively and by others.
 Children will also be expected to present outcomes verbally and in written form.

 Both substantive and disciplinary knowledge is detailed on our school progression documents.
-Teachers used this document to plan a well sequenced unit of work.
+Teachers use this document to plan a well sequenced unit of work.

 • The National Curriculum and GAT Early Years progression framework have informed the development of our detailed progression documents.